apache/nuttx/configs/sam4s-xplained/README.txt

 Development Environment
 ^^^^^^^^^^^^^^^^^^^^^^^

-  Either Linux or Cygwin on Windows can be used for the development environment.
+  Several possibile development enviorments may be use:

+  - Linux or OSX native
+  - Cygwin unders Windows
+  - MinGW + MSYS under Windows
+  - Windows native (with GNUMake from GNUWin32).

+  All testing has been performed using Cygwin under Windows.

   The source has been built only using the GNU toolchain (see below).
 Other toolchains will likely cause problems.
-Testing was performed using the Cygwin environment.

 GNU Toolchain Options
 ^^^^^^^^^^^^^^^^^^^^^

-  The NuttX make system has been modified to support the following different toolchain options.
+  The NuttX make system has been modified to support the several different toolchain options.

-  1. The CodeSourcery GNU toolchain,
-  2. The devkitARM GNU toolchain, ok
-  4. The NuttX buildroot Toolchain (see below).

   All testing has been conducted using the NuttX buildroot toolchain.
-However, the make system is setup to default to use the devkitARM toolchain.
 To use the CodeSourcery, devkitARM or Raisonance GNU toolchain, you simply need to add one of the following configuration options to your .config (or defconfig)
   file: